James B. Eustis: Personal life

 Eustis died in Newport, Rhode Island on September 9, 1899.
 He was interred at Cave Hill Cemetery in Louisville, Kentucky.
+He was a member of The Boston Club of New Orleans.

 Descendants

 Through his daughter Celestine, he was posthumously a grandfather of diplomat Charles Bohlen (1904–1974), who served as the United States Ambassador to the Soviet Union, the Philippines and France.